-Yellow Assembly Committee: 7 Bill #:36 Sponsors: Jeimy Arriaza, Aasira Muhammed, Mahiya Thomas-Rahman, Fernando 1 2 Vargas, Mia Lizarraga, Alexander Umana Chicas 3 4 An Act To: Make armed security around the school premises mandatory.
-5 6 The People of the State of New York, represented in the Senate and Assembly do enact as follows: 7 8 Purpose: The purpose of this bill is to add protection to a wider range of schools by 9 mandating armed security.
-10 11 Summary of Provisions 12 Section 1: Mass Shooting- a violent crime in which one or more attackers kill or 13 injure multiple individuals simultaneously using a firearm.
-14 Substantial- of considerable importance, size, or worth.
-15 Simultaneously- At the same time 16 17 Section 2: The purpose of this bill is to have armed security surrounding the school 18 premises.
-This should be mandatory because school security guards have an 19 extremely important job of keeping us safe from potential threats that may harm and injure us.
-20 21 This bill would be substantial because it can lower the death rate of mass school 22 shootings due to people using firearms irresponsibly.
-If this bill passes, we can save 23 many lives from K-12th grade.
-24 Furthermore, in the long run money can be saved.
-Gun Violence is a Public Health 25 Issue (www.ny.gov) it states, "Gun violence is the leading cause of premature 26 27 death in the United States, costing the country approximately \$557 billion per year 28 and New York approximately \$11.4 billion per year."
-We might pay a minimal 29 amount, but we would also save a lot of money because we wouldn't have to deal with people suing schools.
-So, if we pay a small fee, we can save money AND lives.
-30 Statistics show that in 2021, gun violence claimed 45,027 lives (including 20,937 31 32 suicides), with 313 children aged 0-11 killed and 750 injured, along with 1,247 youths aged 12-17 killed and 3,385 severely injured.
-(Source: Gun Violence 33 34 Archive) Although this bill might cause some students, staff, and maybe even parents to be concerned or even fearful, this bill can propose the well-being and safety of students.
-The security officers will go through vigorous training to make sure the firearm will not go into the wrong hands or at least someone that we can trust.
-This training will include de-escalation techniques to make sure they know environment to learn in.
+Sponsors: Jeimy Arriaza, Aasira Muhammed, Mahiya Thomas-Rahman, Fernando Vargas, Mia Lizarraga, Alexander Umana Chicas

+- 2 Vargas, Mia Lizarraga, Alexander Umana C3 - 4 An Act To: Make armed security around the school premises mandatory. - The People of the State of New York, represented in the Senate and Assembly do enact as follows: - 8 Purpose: The purpose of this bill is to add protection to a wider range of schools by 9 mandating armed security. - 10

+- 12 Section 1: Mass Shooting- a violent crime in which one or more attackers kill or - 13 injure multiple individuals simultaneously using a firearm. - 14 Substantial- of considerable importance, size, or worth. - 15 Simultaneously- At the same time - 16 - 17 Section 2: The purpose of this bill is to have armed security surrounding the school - 18 premises.
+This should be mandatory because school security guards have an - 19 extremely important job of keeping us safe from potential threats that may harm - 20 and injure us. - 21 This bill would be substantial because it can lower the death rate of mass school - shootings due to people using firearms irresponsibly.
+If this bill passes, we can savemany lives from K-12th grade. - 24 - Furthermore, in the long run money can be saved.
+Gun Violence is a Public Health Issue (www.ny.gov) it states, "Gun violence is the leading cause of premature death in the United States, costing the country approximately \$557 billion per year and New York approximately \$11.4 billion per year."
+We might pay a minimal - amount, but we would also save a lot of money because we wouldn't have to deal - 30 with people suing schools.
+So, if we pay a small fee, we can save money AND lives. - 31 Statistics show that in 2021, gun violence claimed 45,027 lives (including 20,937 - suicides), with 313 children aged 0-11 killed and 750 injured, along with 1,247 - 33 youths aged 12-17 killed and 3,385 severely injured.
+(Source: Gun Violence - Archive) Although this bill might cause some students, staff, and maybe even - 35 parents to be concerned or even fearful, this bill can propose the well-being and - 36 safety of students.
+The security officers will go through vigorous training to make - 37 sure the firearm will not go into the wrong hands or at least someone that we can - 38 trust.
+This training will include de-escalation techniques to make sure they know how to respond to serious situations without mishandling a firearm and how toproperly use a firearm safely.